-Henry Kissinger: Nobel-prize winning ‘warmonger’ has died at age 100
+Henry Kissinger: Nobel Prize-winning ‘warmonger’ has died at age 100

 Henry Kissinger, former US secretary of state

-Kissinger’s plan prolonged the war by four years and included secret bombing raids in Laos and Cambodia — claiming the lives of 22,000 American troops, many more Southeast Asians and helping the genocidal Khmer Rouge seize power in Cambodia.
+Kissinger’s plan prolonged the war by four years and included secret bombing raids in Laos and Cambodia – claiming the lives of 22,000 American troops, and many more Southeast Asians, and helping the genocidal Khmer Rouge seize power in Cambodia.

 Revelations about Kissinger’s secret talks with North Vietnamese negotiators in Paris won him celebrity status.
 Journalists queried his dating antics with model Candice Bergen, actress Jill St John and others.
 “Power is the ultimate aphrodisiac,” he replied.